 There will be times when a change is needed in production and cannot wait until the next scheduled release.
 The changes must be implemented as soon as it has met all functional, development, and testing requirements.
 These changes are narrowly focused, addressing a major impact on the business processes that must be corrected as soon as possible.
 These could include changes that were not complete at the release date but would be fixed within a week or so of the planned release date and the migration does not need to be held until the next quarterly release.
 CMB provides the Directives and Training Branch with a list of the "off-cycle" changes for publishing to the user community.

-The three types of changes that can be implemented outside of a release (off-cycle) are Emergency, Urgent, and Fast-tracked changes.
-It is expected unscheduled releases will occur very infrequently.
+The three types of changes that can be implemented outside of a release (off-cycle) are Emergency, Urgent, and Low Impact changes.

 Emergency Changes